-The Company may have contracts where there is an extended timing difference between payment and the time when control of the goods or services is transferred to the customer
+Payment is typically due in full, at net 30, from the moment control of the goods or services have begun to transfer, unless both parties have negotiated an installment-based payment arrangement through the term of the contract.
+The Company may have contracts where there is an extended timing difference between payment and the time when control of the goods or services is transferred, or has begun transferring, to the customer.